 The RSPCA and a number of animal charities now use a national reunification database and the website www.petslocated.com.
 We would recommend that you register your missing pet’s details with this site.

+We find that social media is the best way to let the local neighbourhood know you have lost or found a pet.
 We use our Facebook page to post details of stray animals brought in to our surgery.
 There are many lost and found groups on Facebook that will spread the word.

 It is sensible to contact neighbouring vets and charities to check with them too.

 You can also put up posters in your neighbourhood.
 Knock on your neighbours door and ask them to check garages and sheds.
 Many cats will hide when they open the door, so it is a good idea to ask them to leave the door open for an hour or two to allow your pet to escape.